TRON-Bioinformatics/k4neo/README.md

 ### Pre-built k-mer indices

-K-mer indices of release d5 (publication release) are available for download:
+K-mer indices of release d5 and d6 (publication release) are available for download:

 #### Kmindex